gnataraj/vms/README.md

 # vms
-I have created this repository to upload the vm tmplets
+I have created this repository to upload the vm templates